PriceLab/probannopy/README.md

-**Note: the current implementation of `probannopy` is compatible with Python 2.7.X.
-An upgrade for python3 support is in progress**
+**New!**: the current implementation of `probannopy` is compatible with Python 3.7+.
+Legacy support for python 2.7.X is maintained on the `python2` branch

 Mike Mundy, Matt Benedict, Terry Farrah, and Brendan King March 2017 Probabilistic annotation for metabolic modeling.